-In the last century, and especially in the last 30 years, artists have made maps, subverted maps, performed itineraries, imagined territories, contested borders, charted the invisible, and hacked physical, virtual, and hybrid spaces in the name of cartography.
-Numerous names have been suggested for various strains of this intersection: 'psychogeography', 'locative media', 'experimental geography', 'site-specific art', 'new genre public art', 'critical cartography' (slightly different from the academic versions), and 'critical spatial practices'.
-How did we get to this point?
+In the last century, and especially in the last 40 years, artists have made maps, subverted maps, performed itineraries, imagined territories, contested borders, charted the invisible, and hacked physical, virtual, and hybrid spaces in the name of cartography.
+Numerous names have been suggested for various strains of this intersection: "psychogeography," "locative media," "experimental geography," "site-specific art," and "counter cartography."

-Locating the intersection of art and cartography in the last 100 years does not mean that we should ignore the achievements of artists such as Vermeer (Figure 1) or works like the Vatican's Galleria delle Carte Geografiche, commissioned by Pope Gregory XIII.
-But prior to the twentieth century, maps were in the background of paintings, and paintings were insets or illustrations on maps.
+Locating the intersection of art and cartography in the last 100 years does not mean that one should ignore the achievements of artists such as Vermeer (Fig. 1) or works like the Vatican's Galleria delle Carte Geografiche, commissioned by Pope Gregory XIII.
+But prior to the 20th Century, maps were in the background of paintings, and paintings were insets or illustrations on maps.
 Art and cartography related to each other via visual cues like insets and tiny representations that made the separation between each distinct.

-It is in the early twentieth century, directly after a wave of globalization (1870-1914), that artists began to engage seriously with cartography in numerous ways.
-Indeed, globalization plays no small part in the contemporary 'spatial turn' of the arts, equally as cause, artistic subject matter, and the professional condition of a field characterized by rapidly proliferating international biennials, conferences, and art fairs.
-The accelerated accumulation and circulation of capital, conflict, and people around the globe is a phenomenon that required (and is still requiring) diverse societies to develop visual and cultural mechanisms for articulating their relationships to the 'whole' world - a world which, economically and technologically speaking, is already right in their backyard.
+It is in the early 20th Century, directly after a wave of globalization (1870-1914), that artists began to engage seriously with cartography in numerous ways.
+Indeed, globalization plays no small part in the contemporary spatial turn of the arts, equally as cause, artistic subject matter, and the professional condition of a field characterized by rapidly proliferating international biennials, conferences, and art fairs.
+The accelerated accumulation and circulation of capital, conflict, and people around the globe is a phenomenon that required (and is still requiring) diverse societies to develop visual and cultural mechanisms for articulating their relationships to the whole world-a world which, economically and informationally speaking, is already right in their backyard.